Georgia–European Union relations: Georgia officially applies for EU membership

+On 9 July 2024, the EU ambassador in Georgia announced that the European Union had suspended the country's accession process.

+The 2024 Georgian parliamentary elections resulted in Georgian Dream retaining power, but were disputed by opposition parties which claimed that the vote was not free and fair and was subject to widespread voter fraud.
+The European Parliament adopted a non-binding resolution which rejected the validity of the results, and called for the vote to be repeated within a year.
+On 28 November 2024, Georgian Prime Minister Irakli Kobakhidze announced that Georgia's EU accession negotiations had been suspended until the end of 2028, though he insisted that his government would continue to implement the reforms required for accession and that it still planned for Georgia to join the EU by 2030.

 Visa liberalization dialogue

 In June 2012, the EU and Georgia began a visa liberalisation dialogue to allow for visa-free travel of Georgian citizens to the European Union.
 The talks aimed to have a Visa Liberalisation Action Plan in place by the end of the year.

 The action plan was delivered to Georgia on 25 February 2013.

 The new project on 'Strengthening the capacity of the Georgian Government in border management and migration regulation' which was launched in Tbilisi by the EU Delegation to Georgia, will be implemented by the International Organisation for Migration (IOM) and International Centre for Migration Policy Development (ICMPD), the EU Delegation to Georgia said in its statement on 24 January 2014.
 Thus, Georgia will take another step towards visa-free travel to the Schengen area through an EU-funded project which will help to increase the capacity of the Georgian authorities in the field of integrated border management and migration.
 In December 2015, the Commission issued a progress report that found that Georgia met all the conditions for its citizens be granted visa-free travel to the Schengen area.
 The European Commission formally proposed Georgia be granted visa free travel in March 2016.
 The Committee of Permanent Representatives gave its approval in October 2016, and it was approved by the European Parliament in February 2017.
 On 8 March 2017 the Official EU Journal published a legislation allowing Georgians owning biometric passports to travel to the Schengen Area visa-free.
 The legislation came into full effect on 28 March 2017, allowing Georgian citizens to travel for short periods to most EU member countries without a visa.